yotamsha/loopback-angular-admin/README.md

 These should help you quickly add code to your project.
 Further details tailored to this project might follow in the future.

-## Unit Testing using Karma/Jasmine
+## Client Unit Testing using Karma/Jasmine

     $ node_modules/.bin/karma start client/test/karma.conf.js